 As uveitis can be a sign of serious illness, any cat that is suspected of having uveitis should be checked by a veterinarian.

-What to Do for a Cat With an Eye Injury
+What to Do if Your Cat Is Squinting One Eye

 There are many reasons why cats may squint in one eye, and it can be difficult to work out the cause at home.
 Generally, a trip to the veterinarian is needed.
 Eye problems can quickly get worse, and delay risks your cat’s sight.